King County Council approves $135 million in taxpayer funds for Mariners ballpark

 The funding structure for the hotel/motel tax funds used in Wednesday’s deal is complicated and has changed a few times during the months-long debate over the issue.

 Under state law, at least 37.5 percent of the lodging tax funds must go toward housing and at least another 37.5 percent needs to go toward the arts.
 The remaining 25 percent can go toward tourism promotion – like Safeco Field – or more arts and housing.
+The total funding pie is about $1.3 billion from 2021 to 2043.

 Initially, the controversy came down to whether the money slated for the Mariners should instead go to affordable housing.
 The council faced an onslaught of opposition from housing activists who packed the council chambers with hours of testimony on the plan.

-The council ultimately chose to beef up housing spending to $600 million while still maintaining a significant contribution to the Mariners – and did so by stripping away funds that could have gone to other tourism promotion around the county.
+The council ultimately chose to beef up housing spending to about $660 million total, up from the state-mandated minimum of roughly $500 million in the original plan, while still maintaining a significant contribution to the Mariners.
+They did so by stripping away funds that were previously slated to go toward other tourism promotion efforts around the county.

-Just $8 million will go toward other tourism efforts, compared to $114 million in the competing proposal – meaning the Mariners will get virtually all of the tourism promotion funds from the tax.
+Just $8 million will go toward other tourism programs, compared to $114 million in the competing proposal – meaning the Mariners will get virtually all of the tourism promotion funds from the tax.
 Groups in South King County, around Seattle-Tacoma International Airport, will be hit particularly hard by the plan and had pleaded with the council for aid, to no avail.
 Kohl-Welles noted it didn’t make sense to gut tourism promotion funds considering the motel/hotel tax only raises revenue when tourists come, saying it was like “killing the goose that lays the golden egg.”
 Washington is already the only state in the nation without a dedicated tourism office, she said.

 A final vote on the funds is set for Sept.
 17, though the results are not expected to change.
 (Wednesday’s hearing was a committee meeting, even though all nine members are on the committee, so the council has to approve the funds again at a regular, full City Council meeting).